Grandmother prepares letter for sentencing

 any of the many cracks that Calista fell through that led to her death.”

-“What we typically do in a case like this that has
+“What we typically do in a case like

 a criminal component is we wait and let that process work itself out,”